People sometimes ask us…

 However, the truth is, when used in this manner, anyone, anywhere, anytime can put ‘certified’ in front of their professional designation, regardless of educational background.
 So if you want to use ‘certified’, feel free!

-In any case, we believe it is our duty to clarify this distinction and dispel some of the myths surrounding use of the term “certified” and “certification” because prospective students want to know the truth.
+In any case, we believe it is our duty to clarify this distinction and dispel some of the myths surrounding use of the term “certified” and “certification” because prospective students want to know the facts of the matter.

-While alternative educators do provide a certificate of completion once a student has graduated, this is not the same as receiving certified status.
+And while most alternative educators do provide a certificate of completion once a student has graduated, this is not the same as being certified.

-To see examples of our lovely certificates of completion, please visit the last half of our FAQ page.
+To see examples of our lovely certificates of completion, please visit the general FAQ.

-When it comes to the misinformation and confusion regarding certification however, alternative educators are partially responsible by trying too hard to “fit in” with mainstream ideas of conventional educational standards by whatever means possible.
+I personally think that most alternative educators are partially responsible for so much consumer confusion by trying too hard to “fit in” with society’s mainstream ideas of conventional education by whatever means possible.
+Such tactics include casually throwing around terms like ‘accreditation’ and ‘certification’.